 - Mix in 1 tablespoon of the Balanced Blend Plant Food.

 If you are using a regular pot instead, it should be a little bit bigger (at least 4″ / 1 pint and will need drainage holes to prevent it from being over watered.
 Let the top of the soil dry out between watering.

-Starting your Cilantro: Seed vs Cutting vs Nursery Plant
+Growing Cilantro Indoors: Seed vs Cutting vs Nursery Plant

+Growing cilantro indoors can be hard at first, especially if you’re not sure where to start.
 New Cilantro plants can be started from seed, propagated from an established plant, or purchased live at many garden centers.
 We prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.)